itscodenation/curriculum-15-16/units/9-HTML2/sessions/1-linkingPages/README.md

 Discuss the answers of the Do Now with the class (slide 2 of the [Presentation Slides](https://docs.google.com/presentation/d/1UrFnBtRbk9eC1E2MLhRjkpvi4-4tREXmK3v2ps_kVqc/edit?usp=sharing)).

-Explain that today they will be learning about the **A tag.** The **A tag** allows us to link multiple pages of a website together.
+Explain that today they will be learning about the `<a>` tag.** The `<a>` tag allows us to link multiple pages of a website together.

-Until now all of our websites have only been one page.
+Until now, all of our websites have only been one page.
 Also, JS Bin has been **linking** the CSS and JS files together for us.
 We will learn how to solve these issues over the next 2 lessons.

 ### Introduction to New Material (“I Do”)
 #####What is the `<a>` Tag? (slide 4)

-The **A tag (anchor tag)** is used with a short term `href` (stands for hyper reference) to **link** pages together for the developer.
+The `<a>` tag (anchor tag)** is used with a short term `href` (stands for hyper reference) to **link** pages together for the developer.

-You will notice the line of code on page 4 will create hyperlink on the webpage with the text "Go to ScriptEd".
+You will notice the line of code on page 4 will create hyperlink on the webpage with the text "Go to ScriptEd."

 #####Linking Local Pages (slide 5)